Module index_map_type¶

 imap.
 Its extent in all but the last dimension, if any, must be the same

-on all processes, and its extent in the last dimension must be at least
+Its extent in the last dimension must be at least imap%local_size.
+In

 The second form simply splits the on-process and off-process array elements into separate array arguments: